smurphyphd/text-analysis-political-speech-linguistic-complexity/README.md

 ---
 # Steps

-- Download by clicking green "Code" button.
+- Download github repository by clicking green "Code" button.
-- Save zipped file to desktop
+- From Downloads, save zipped folder to desktop, which contains all of the files from the github repository.
-- Unzip the file, which will maintain and reproduce the file and folder structure from the github repository.
+- Unzip the folder, which will maintain and reproduce the file and folder structure from the github repository.
-- Within RStudio: file --> open --> select one of the Rmarkdown files
+- Within RStudio: file --> open --> select one of the Rmarkdown files from the unzipped folder.
-- RMarkdown files should run accordingly.
+- RMarkdown files should run accordingly withour error in RStudio.

 # Overview